 - Fat and Proud: "Chubby?
 Ladies, this is fat!"

-- Genius Ditz: Keep in mind he was able to repair a broken mecha from the future while still upgrading it as time goes by in spite of being who he is.
+- Genius Ditz: Strange as it seems, Coop is a mechanical genius.
+Keep in mind, with no formal training, he was able to repair a broken alien mecha from the future alone while still upgrading it as time goes by in spite of being who he is.
 Of course his upgrades don't always work the way he intended them to and sometimes its implied even he isn't entirely sure what some of his modifications are supposed to do.

 - Good Is Dumb: But he is capable of Achievements in Ignorance.